Sarah's Key: Reception

-The film has been critically well-received.
-On Rotten Tomatoes the film has a "Certified Fresh" approval rating of 72% based on reviews from 116 critics.
+The film has been critically well received.
 The film recorded 1,635,278 admissions in Europe.

 Although British, Scott-Thomas delivers her English dialogue in an American accent, for most of the film she speaks fluent French as she has lived in France for many years.
 She has done many Anglo-French movies in French and received a César Award nomination for this performance.
 The Holocaust holds personal meaning for her because her in-laws were forced to flee their homes as children, and only avoided the concentration camps by hiding in the countryside.

-For Liberation, however, "the film is penalized by the heaviness of the effects, leading the viewer to the edge of a glycemic coma.
+For Libération, however, "the film is penalized by the heaviness of the effects, leading the viewer to the edge of a glycemic coma.
 As for the moral of the story, it is imbued with a clumsy psychoanalysis on the theme of the necessary revelation of the truth".
-Le Monde is also skeptical: "Isn't the challenge of a man of images to try to communicate the incommunicable via what his art is likely to suggest beyond images, in a vertiginous out- This plot is laden with revealing symbols: the Jewish child in the closet, the apartment haunted by a ghost, the key to something unsaid belatedly revealed to the next generation. which he did not seize."
+Le Monde is also skeptical: "Isn't the challenge of a man of images to try to communicate the incommunicable via what his art is likely to suggest beyond images, in a vertiginous out - which he did not seize.
+This plot is laden with revealing symbols: the Jewish child in the closet, the apartment haunted by a ghost, the key to something unsaid belatedly revealed to the next generation."